JensenRasmus/second/README.md

 ## Copyright

-Copyright (C) 2024, Rasmus Jensen and Ralf Zimmermann
+Copyright (C) 2024, Rasmus Jensen and Ralf Zimmermann.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.